 He made his operatic conducting debut in Milan with La bohème and recorded Roberto Andreoni’s quattro luci sul lago with ”I Solisti della Scala” (a chamber group made up of the first chair musicians of the La Scala Philharmonic) for broadcast on Italian National Radio (RAI 3).

 As Artistic Director of Opera Southwest he has performed Rossini’s Otello with the American staged premiere of the finale lieto, and in 2014 he lead the new World Premiere of Amleto, not heard anywhere since 1871.
 In the 2015-16 season Mr. Barrese led a “Return of Rossini” festival at OSW, as well as a production of Norma at Florida Grand Opera.

-Upcoming engagements include Il tabarro, Suor Angelica at Opera Delaware (2018), and The Merry Widow with Opera Saratoga (2018), and Lohengrin with Opera Southwest.
+Upcoming engagements include The Merry Widow with Opera Saratoga (2018), and Lohengrin with Opera Southwest.